XilinJia/XilinJia.github.io/books/read_english.md

 Schwager - A Complete Guide to the Futures Markets

 Crabel - Day Trading With Short Term Price Patterns And Opening Range Breakout (2002)

-Nofsinger - Investment Madness - How Psychology Affects Your Investing and What to Do About It

 Chan - Quantitative Trading - How to Build Your Own Algorithmic Trading Business